What is the best alternative to Cinema 4D?

 Slant is powered by a community that helps you make informed decisions.
 Tell us what you’re passionate about to get your personalized feed and help others.

 Blender runs the Cycles path tracing engine under the hood.
 Cycles is a very powerful rendering engine capable of full path tracing (light fall off, caustics, volumetrics).
 It is mostly compatible with OpenCL and CUDA rendering, and is implementing mycropolygon displacement features.
+The upcoming release has a viewport engine called EEVEE whereby you can see and interact with your work in render mode in real time!
 See More

 Although blenders 3d painting and sculpting tools (mostly painting) are not at par with specialized software like Substance painter, z brush, or mari; it is more than capable of getting most jobs done if the user takes the time to learn and understand it.
 See More